-Please exercise caution when attending Investment Policy Review Committee meetings.
-If you do attend this meeting, please maintain a distance of six feet or more between yourself and others, wash your hands with soap and water before and after the meeting, and refrain from handshaking and other physical contact.
+Please exercise caution when attending Committee meetings.
+If you attend this meeting, please wear a face covering, maintain a distance of six feet or more between yourself and others, wash your hands with soap and water before and after the meeting, and refrain from handshaking and other physical contact.